punkrocker178/simple-appointment-scheduler/README.md

 - Anticipate the next steps

 At **Phase 3**, mostly are just conversational chats about the issue and how to fix that, no more feature planning here.

+# Additional information
+For further information, please refer to the Scenario A System Design.md file